rfresh2/XaeroPlus/README.md

 * Improve WorldMap performance with very small zooms
   * With the unlocked zoom, loading many regions in view is very time (and VRAM) intensive.
+* WorldMap Follow mode where it follows current player position
+  * And gui button to toggle
+* Render waypoint in nether when you're in overworld and vice versa